Applications and Enrollment

 Child Development Laboratory Non-Discriminatory Policy

 It is the policy of the University of Illinois to not engage in discrimination or harassment against any person because of race, color, religion, gender, national origin, ancestry, age, order of protection status, genetic information, marital status, disability, sexual orientation including gender identity, unfavorable discharge from the military or status as a protected veteran, and will comply with all federal and state nondiscrimination, equal opportunity and affirmative action laws, orders and regulations.
-This nondiscrimination policy applies to the Child Development Laboratory (CDL) for child admissions, staff employment, and access to and treatment in University programs and activities.
+This nondiscrimination policy applies to admissions, employment, access to and treatment in the University programs and activities.
+Each child shall be recognized as an individual whose gender, abilities, personal privacy, choice of activities, and whose race, cultural, ethnic, and religious background shall be respected.
+Families who believe that a University of Illinois Urbana-Champaign employee has subjected them to discrimination or harassment in violation of this policy should contact the Office for Access and Equity at accessandequity@illinois.edu or (217) 333-0885.

 No child, parent/guardian, employee, or other member of the CDL community will be subjected to retaliation as prohibited by law.